LaunchCodeEducation/java-web-development/docs/_sources/chapters/interfaces-and-polymorphism/new-studio.rst.txt

 Even though CDs and DVDs both spin, they do so at different speeds.
 Their *behavior* (spinning) is the same, but the details of that behavior vary.

 #.
-For the common behaviors you and your partner identified, provide details
+For the common behaviors you and your partner identified, write down details
    about how they differ for CDs and DVDs.
 #.
+Next, write down the fields needed to define the properties of a CD or DVD.

+   a.
+Which fields are shared by both types of discs?
+   b.
+Which fields are unique to each class?
+   c.
+Do any of the fields represent *constants*?

+#.
 Next...

-   Relate this section to thinking about how each class should override the interface methods.
+      Relate this work to thinking about how each class should override the interface methods and what should be put into an abstract class.

 Code the Interface
 -------------------